 from the normal listening place.
 In that case you can expect to hear musical

 sounds with high resolution and without muddying.

-these tracks are intended for a coarse investigation or for highly damped room which have a wide bandwidth for each mode.
+The frequency steps between bursts are relatively wide and these tracks are intended for a coarse investigation or for highly damped room which have a wide bandwidth for each mode.

 Tracks 6 - 13

 Track 6 provides 20-cycle bursts at 4 Hz frequency steps